 A healthcare provider may suspect SMA when a child is noticeably weak, hypotonic (floppy), or delayed in meeting developmental milestones such as achievement of head control, rolling over, sitting independently, standing or walking.
-Given that SMA is rare and its hallmark symptoms overlap with other neuromuscular diseases (i.e., metabolic myopathies such as Pompe, congenital myopathies, congenital myasthenic syndromes, among others), SMA is often misdiagnosed or missed and many parents undergo an arduous and prolonged diagnostic journey (Lin, Kalb, & Yeh, 2015, Qian et al., 2015; McGraw, 2017).
+Given that SMA is rare, has significant phenotypic variation, and its hallmark symptoms overlap with other neuromuscular diseases (i.e., metabolic myopathies such as Pompe, congenital myopathies, congenital myasthenic syndromes, among others), SMA is often misdiagnosed or overlooked, and many parents undergo an arduous and prolonged diagnostic journey (Lin, Kalb, & Yeh, 2015, Qian et al., 2015; McGraw, 2017).